 6.3 Practice with ex-interviewers

-If you know a software engineer who has experience running interviews at Facebook, Google, or another big tech company, then that's fantastic.
+If you know someone who has experience running interviews at Facebook, Google, or another big tech company, then that's fantastic.
 But for most of us, it's tough to find the right connections to make this happen.
 And it might also be difficult to practice multiple hours with that person unless you know them really well.

 Here's the good news.
 We've already made the connections for you.
 We’ve created a coaching service where you can practice system design interviews 1-on-1 with ex-interviewers from leading tech companies.
 Learn more and start scheduling sessions today.

-This is just one of 9 concept guides that we're publishing about system design interviews.
-Check out the other articles as we publish them on our Tech blog.
+This is just one of 9 concept guides that we've published about system design interviews.
+Check out all of our system design articles on our Tech blog.